sebgl/htpc-download-box/README.md

 #### Docker container

-We'll use transmission Docker image from linuxserver, which runs both the transmission daemon and web UI in a single container.
+We'll use Transmission Docker image from linuxserver, which runs both the Transmission daemon and web UI in a single container.
+If you prefere Deluge just comment those lines in `docker-compose.yml`

 ```yaml
 transmission: